intel/nauta/docs/user-guide/actions/template_packs.md

 Individual elements within a pack are referred to as templates because they contain a number of placeholders that are substituted with appropriate values by Nauta software during experiment submission.
 Some placeholders are required while others are optional, and these placeholders define items such as: experiment name, user namespace, the address of the local Nauta Docker registry, and other variables that may change between different experiment runs.

-The core Kubernetes definitions within each pack are grouped into [Helm](https://helm.sh/)* packages referred to as _Charts_.
+The core Kubernetes definitions within each pack are grouped into [Helm Packages](https://helm.sh/) referred to as _Charts_.
 Helm is the de-facto standard for Kubernetes application packaging, and reusing this package format allows leveraging of the large resource of community-developed Helm charts when creating new Nauta template packs.

-**Note 1**: While Nauta is able to re-use Helm charts mostly verbatim, there are a number of required placeholders that need to be added to these charts for Nauta to track and manage the resulting experiments.
+**Note 1:** While Nauta is able to re-use Helm charts mostly verbatim, there are a number of required placeholders that need to be added to these charts for Nauta to track and manage the resulting experiments.
 Refer to [Creating a New Template Pack](#creating) below for details.

-**Note 2**: All officially supported Nauta template packs are distributed together with the `nctl` package.
+**Note 2:** All officially supported Nauta template packs are distributed together with the `nctl` package.

-## The Anatomy of a Pack
+# Pack Anatomy

 ### Location

 When the `nctl` package is installed on the client machine, the template packs that come with the official package are deposited in the folder:

 ```